Why Cite Sources?

 In written academic work, citing sources is standard practice and shows that you are responding to this person, agreeing with that person, and adding something of your own.
 Think of documenting your sources as providing a trail for your reader to follow to see the research you performed and discover what led you to your original contribution.

-Below are links to guides for three styles used for most academic papers or research.
+Below are links to the Purdue OWL guides for three styles used for most academic papers or research.
 Your professor should specify which style you are required to use: